 I now recognize the amount of people in my life that communicate high expectations for me.
 I’m incredibly lucky to have a partner who constantly signals (sometimes with exasperation) belief that I will succeed in any goals I set.

-Thank you to Principal FI readers, and other personal finance writers, who sent positive supportive signals in the first six months of Principal FI.
+Thank you to Educator FI readers, and other personal finance writers, who sent positive supportive signals in the first six months of Educator FI.
 There are far too many to name, but know that I have a long mental list.
 I appreciate you all.

 Expectations Matter.
 I will strive to meet yours in the future.